 Empagliflozin causes intravascular volume contraction and can cause renal impairment.
-Acute kidney injury requiring hospitalization and dialysis have been identified in patients taking SGLT2 inhibitors, including empagliflozin; some reports involved patients younger than 65 years of age.
+Acute kidney injury requiring hospitalization and dialysis have been identified in patients receiving SGLT2 inhibitors, including empagliflozin; some reports involved patients younger than 65 years of age.

 Urosepsis and Pyelonephritis

-Serious urinary tract infections including urosepsis and pyelonephritis requiring hospitalization have been identified in patients receiving SGLT2 inhibitors, including empagliflozin.
+Serious urinary tract infections, including urosepsis and pyelonephritis requiring hospitalization have been identified in patients receiving SGLT2 inhibitors, including empagliflozin.
 Treatment with SGLT2 inhibitors increases the risk for urinary tract infections.
 Evaluate for signs and symptoms of urinary tract infections and treat promptly.

 Hypoglycemia with Concomitant Use with Insulin and Insulin Secretagogues